 I've owned this bike from new for just over a year now and ride 3-5 days a week.
-Riding has been a combination of commuting, weekend twisties and occasional offroad camping.
+My riding activities include commuting, weekend twisties, and occasional off-road camping.

-Equally good touring bike with great comfort fro two, luggage options and fuel economy, let down perhaps by lack of wind protection.
+Equally good as a touring bike, the F750GS offers great comfort for two riders, ample luggage options, and impressive fuel economy.
+However, it may be let down by a lack of wind protection.

-Surprisingly it's an excellent canyon carver where it revels in tight turns and switchbacks.
-Ground clearance isn't amazing but to touch down you have to be seriously flogging it.
-Great fun in the twisties.
-Better than the 850gs as this type of riding with lower suspension and smaller front wheel.
-The balance is truly superb and getting it into a corner is effortless.
-Unlike the previous generation f700/800, this engine is exciting.
-It sounds great, feels great and goes like a firecracker.
+Surprisingly, it excels as a canyon carver, thriving in tight turns and switchbacks.
+While its ground clearance isn't remarkable, pushing it hard is necessary to touch down.
+It's a lot of fun in the twisties, and it outperforms the F850GS in this type of riding due to its lower suspension and smaller front wheel.
+The bike's balance is truly superb, and entering a corner feels effortless.
+Unlike the previous generation F700/F800, this engine is exhilarating.
+It sounds great, feels great, and accelerates like a firecracker.

-Having said the above, it would obviously be lacking at a racetrack and heavy offroad.
-Anything in between it will do just fine.
+It's important to acknowledge that the F750GS would obviously be lacking on a racetrack and in heavy off-road conditions.
+However, for anything in between, it performs just fine.

-There are a few shops that do ECU tunes on this bike, meaning you can extract the 850gs power from the 750.
-I thought I would do this right away, but to be honest, it already is quick enough and it's not something id ever take to a racetrack.
+There are a few shops that offer ECU tunes for this bike, allowing you to unleash the same power as the F850GS from the F750GS.
+Initially, I thought about getting this modification right away, but to be honest, the bike is already quick enough for my needs, and I don't have any intentions of taking it to a racetrack.

 Rubbatech tank pad for the 750gs, a great addition that looks like it belongs there from the factory.